MicrosoftDocs/learn/learn-pr/wwl-azure/business-continuity/includes/2-troubleshoot-backup-issues.md

 - Is the VM agent up-to-date?
 Azure VMs are backed up by installing a backup agent.
 Check that the backup agent is installed and it’s a recent version.

-- Is the Azure Backup option greyed out?
-Hover over the greyed-out option to find out the reason.
+- Is the Azure Backup option grayed out?
+Hover over the grayed-out option to find out the reason.

 - Is antivirus software blocking the extension?
 If there are log entries in Event Viewer Application logs with the faulting application name IaaSBcdrExtension.exe then it could be the antivirus software.